nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 <br>

-The following exercises will teach you how to estimate the site frequency spectrum (SFS) and population genetic summary statistics that are based on the SFS from low coverage whole-genome sequencing data using ANGSD.
+The following exercises will teach you how to estimate the site frequency spectrum (SFS) and some population genetic summary statistics that are based on the SFS from low coverage whole-genome sequencing data using ANGSD.

 ### Initial Preparation